It Bears Repeating: Is It Bears or Bares?

 Take fifteen minutes to write a scene using the phrase “it bears repeating” as many times as possible.
 Bonus points if your characters are bears!

-When you’re done, share your writing in the comments below.
+When you’re done, share your writing in the practice box below.
 It bears repeating that the best way to grow as a writer is through giving and receiving feedback, so be sure to leave feedback for your fellow writers!